marattm/huit/README.md

         - [x] Features:
             - [x] Updated the API health check feature
             - [x] Changed the language selection
-            - [ ] Improve the form part of the code
+            - [x] Improve the form part of the code with Formik

 ### Getting started